junxit/us-congress-bills-109/metadata.md

 - 2006-06-28 — Introduced in House
 - 2006-06-28 — Introduced in House
 - 2006-06-28 — Referred to the House Committee on Financial Services.
+- 2006-06-29 — Considered as unfinished business. (consideration: CR H4892-4893)
+- 2006-06-29 — Considered under the provisions of rule H. Res.
+896. (consideration: CR H4875-4890)
+- 2006-06-29 — DEBATE - The House proceeded with one hour of debate on H. Res.
+895.
+- 2006-06-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-29 — On agreeing to the resolution Agreed to by the Yeas and Nays: 227 - 183 (Roll no. 357). (text as passed House: CR H4875-4876)
+- 2006-06-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on the resolution the Chair put the question on adoption of the resolution and by voice vote, announced that the ayes had prevailed.
+Mr. Oxley demanded the yeas and nays and the Chair postponed further proceedings on adoption of the resolution until later in the legislative day.
+- 2006-06-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 227 - 183 (Roll no. 357).(text as passed House: CR H4875-4876)
+- 2006-06-29 — Rule H. Res.
+896 passed House.
+- 2006-06-29 — Rule provides for consideration of H. Res.
+895 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2006-06-29 — Rules Committee Resolution H. Res.
+896 Reported to House.
+Rule provides for consideration of H. Res.
+895 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2006-06-29 — The previous question was ordered pursuant to the rule.